Before we begin. A disclaimer.

 I did, launched the new feature and forgot about it.
 No one paid in the first 24 hours or so.

 But then...
 I was blown away.
 GitGardener went from $0 to $50/month in one week.
-10 free users that upgraded.
+All free users that upgraded.

 Crazy.
-Building in public and having the lowest expectations seems to work.
+Building in public, moving fast and having low expectations seemed to work.

 Again on Twitter, a GitHub engineer encouraged me to apply to join the GitHub Marketplace.